C-UAS Technology Evaluations

-Evaluations of successful applicants will take place during a 3 to 4 week period between May and September 2019.
+Evaluations of successful applicants will primarily take place during a 2 to 3 week period between June and December 2020.
 The development of the evaluation schedule will be confirmed in consultation with the successful companies.

 CPNI reserves the right to decline to issue application forms.

 In requesting an application pack, the company is acknowledging that they will be subject to CPNI checks to assess the company’s and product’s suitability for evaluation.